 Finally, the package comes with 1 TB of storage space in the cloud to ensure that you access your photo library from anywhere at any time.
 Lightroom is compatible with Mac OS Sierra 10.12, Mac OS X El Capitan 10.11, Windows 10, and Mac OS Platforms.

-Cross-platform compatibility for photo editing tools is a necessary aspect, even if you only use one platform on your device.
+Cross-platform compatibility for real estate HRD software is, therefore, vital even if you only use one platform on your device.
 You never know when you will need to change devices.
 You will not have to go through the hassle of buying another HDR photo editing software when you do.

 The same goes for the number of computers the software allows you to use for editing.
-Some software licenses will restrict you to only one computer, while others will give you the freedom of as many as you can.
-So it would be best to look at this too.
+Some software licenses will restrict you to only one computer, while others will give you the freedom to use it on multiple devices at once.